GraceKevin/Offline-Budget/README.md

   # Installation
     npm install express mongoose morgan nodemon compression
   # Usage
     They will be able to test this code by pulling the code for use under their own and may edit as needed.

-You can also view a live deploy of this through [Heroku](https://ghostly-demon-04037.herokuapp.com/)
+You can also view a deployed version of this application through [Heroku](https://ghostly-demon-04037.herokuapp.com/)

   # Questions
   *  You may  reach out to me directly at kgrace90@yahoo.com for any questions.